-As a result their annual sales are at $35m (£23m) in the US and they’re already turning a profit.
-This helped Graze.com’s overall sales rise 31% to £68m in the year to the end of February.
+As a result, their annual sales are at $35m (£23m) in the US and they're already turning a profit.
+This helped Graze.com’s overall sales rise by 31% to £68m in the year to the end of February.

 With Graze’s referral campaign there was a two-way benefit.
 You and your friend, who eventually signs up would both receive a reward.

-A nice touch is that Graze personalizes the codes with the customers’ name, e.g. JOHN01QFP.
+A nice touch is that Graze personalizes the codes with the customers' names, e.g. JOHN01QFP.

 In one click, the customer could also share this with his friends and followers on Twitter & Facebook.
 The addition of the arrow and the emphasis on “unlimited” reinforces the message.

 A quick recap:

 - Consider charitable

 Packability is the UK’s longest established packaging company.
 Like a lot of companies, they were faced with the test of transitioning from a typical brick-and-mortar company to one with a leading online presence, in what is a very competitive market.

 With over 500 product pages and up to 30 product variants on each, reviews were initially difficult to gather.